ncote3/proteus-frontend-challenge-project/README.md

 ## Grading Criteria
 - Correctness: Does your solution meet the requirements?
 Does it work?
 - Code Quality & Architecture: Does your solution utilize best practices?
 Is it readable and well organized?
 Consider adding a few tests.
 - Usability: While we have included a mockup, we do not expect a pixel perfect implementation of the design.
-However, e will be grading your project on basic UI/UX principles.
+However, we will be grading your project on basic UI/UX principles.